Cavinkumaran-m/Arduino_Rubber_Ducky/README.md

 # Arduino_Rubber_Ducky

-I used linux system to program the chip and Windows 10 system to test the attack.<br /><br />
+I used linux system to program the chip and Windows 10 system to test the attack.
+Arduino Uno R3 is used.<br /><br />

 step 1: Install dfu-programmer in the system to flash arduino with different firmwares<br />
 step 2: Upload the given sketch into the board using IDE<br />